EthanC43850/EthanC43850/README.md

 I'm currently studying computer science at the University of Central Florida

 🔭 I’m currently working on ...
-* Building a VR multiplayer game for Steam release as a Unity engineer
+* Building a VR multiplayer game called 'Cards & Castles' for Steam release using Unity

 <!--
 **EthanC43850/EthanC43850** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.